lucasfugisawa/fugisawa-blog-articles/articles/2024-01-26 15-15 Builder Pattern.md

         .build();
 ```

-This patterns replaces the need for multiple constructors, like in this example below, and allow for more readable and expressive attribute setting.
+This pattern replaces the need for multiple constructors, like in this example below, and allows for more readable and expressive attribute setting.
 ```java
 public class Car {
     private final String make;